JuKu/JuKuCMS/docs/styles.md

 ```

 If your template is shown by client, client requests **css.php** file which merges all this css files and adds a **E-Tag** and **Last-Modified-Header**, so browser doesnt have to download this files every request, only if they have changed.\
 This increase your page speed drastically.
+Also css.php compress your css files, so bandwidth can so reduced and loading will be faster.

 ### Namingspace